GogoChad/spotify-media-player/README.md

-Here is the updated `README.md`.
-I have added the API/SDK selection step to the Spotify Developer setup section to ensure everything works correctly.

----

 # Spotify Controller for League of Legends

 A lightweight Spotify controller integrated directly into the League of Legends client using **Pengu Loader**.
 This project consists of two parts: a local Node.js authentication server and a client-side plugin.